Connecting Pull Requests and Issues

 2. The second is a Connect with an issue option.
 Here, you will be able to connect your Pull Request with any of your existing issues that live in your ZenHub Workspace, including those that are cross-repo.
 This will automatically place both the Pull Request and the connected Issue in the default pipeline that you specified:

-- When you merge a PR in GitHub, we do not automatically close the issue it is connected with.
-The PR will remain connected with the Issue and they will both remain in the same pipeline.
-However, the PR icon will be updated to reflect its new merged state:
+- When you merge or close a PR in GitHub, we do not automatically close the open issue it is connected with.
+The merged PR will remain connected with the open Issue and they will both remain in the same pipeline.
+However, the repo name for the merged/ closed PR will have a line through it indicating that it is merged/closed:

 - ZenHub supports the GitHub functionality of closing Issues using keywords.
 Using closing keywords in your Pull Requests enables you to automatically close the referenced Issue.
 You can read more on GitHubs closing keywords here.
 When using these keywords to close Issues, please do be aware that this will not automatically connect the PR with the Issue.

-- When you close an Issue that is connected to a Pull request, the Pull Request will not automatically merge.
+- When you close an Issue that is connected to an open Pull Request, the Pull Request will not automatically merge.
 The PR will disconnect from the Issue and remain in the same pipeline The Issue will be moved to the 'closed' pipeline:

 - You can connect multiple Pull Requests to an Issue.